 Next: This Cabinet member is reportedly wanting to go back to into service with the military.

 6. H.R.
 McMaster

-McMaster could be bidding farewell to the White House sooner than later.
-Behind the scenes, Trump has never fully engaged with McMaster because McMaster likes to give him too many details in his briefings.
+McMaster bid farewell to the White House not long after Tillerson.
+Behind the scenes, Trump never fully engaged with McMaster because McMaster likes to give him too many details in his briefings.
 He was also honest about the Russia investigation and their involvement with meddling in the 2016 election.
 McMaster was chastised on Twitter by the president shortly afterward for not clarifying that he had any involvement with Russia.